julam9/ML-Zoomcamp-2024/Week-8/Notes.md

 ## Transfer Learning
 Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
 Usually a pretrained model is trained with large volume of images and that is why the convolutional layers and vector representation of this model can be used for other tasks as well.

+## Adjusting Learning Rate
+One of the most important hyperparameters of deep learning models is the learning rate.
+It is a tuning parameter in an optimization function that determines the step size (how big or small) at each iteration while moving toward a mininum of a loss function.